butschster/LaravelMetaTags/README.md

 }
 ```

-And then if I need some package in one of my controllers I can do next:
+And then if I need some package in one of my controllers I can do thing like this:

 ```php
 use Butschster\Head\Facades\Meta;